Marylebone Cricket Club in Bangladesh in 1976–77: Scores in brief

-Raquibul Hasan, one of the most respected cricketers in the country earned the distinction of leading the North Zone side.

 Shamim Kabir led Bangladesh in the historic match at Dhaka.
-The other players were, Raquibul Hasan, Mainul Haque Mainu, Syed Ashraful Haque, Omar Khaled Rumy, SM Faruk, Shafiq-ul-Haq Hira (WK), Yousuf Babu, Daulatuzzaman, Dipu Roy Chowdhury & Nazrul Kader Lintu.
+The other players were Raquibul Hasan, Mainul Haque Mainu, Syed Ashraful Haque, Omar Khaled Rumy, S. M. Faruk, Shafiq-ul-Haq Hira (wicket-keeper), Yousuf Babu, Daulatuzzaman, Dipu Roy Chowdhury and Nazrul Kader Lintu.

+Aftermath

-The positive report of the MCC about the condition of Bangladesh cricket helped Bangladesh get associate membership of the International Cricket Council in July 1977.
+The positive report by the MCC about the standard of Bangladesh cricket helped Bangladesh gain associate membership of the International Cricket Council in July 1977.
 The interest created by the tour played a big part in the rise in popularity of cricket in Bangladesh through the 1980s.